Attending to Children’s Attention Issues

 But some children do indeed have chronically short attention spans.

-He’ll tend to be impulsive on any pretext, or no pretext at all.
+In either case, they’ll tend to be impulsive on any pretext, or no pretext at all.

 Sometimes, a child becomes aggressive.

 This aggression comes from a deep sense of vulnerability.
-A child feels that he must lash out to keep himself safe from danger.
+A child feels that they must lash out to keep safe from danger.
 The danger that instilled the child with fear in the first place is now long past, but the child’s mind has stored the emotion he experienced during that threatening experience.

-He can't relax.
+They can’t relax.

 No parent is at fault for this!
-There are, as yet, very few places one could learn about emotional support for infants and toddlers who have a high need to release stored feelings.)
+There are, as yet, very few places one could learn about emotional support for infants and toddlers who have a high need to release stored feelings.

 Fear is not an easy emotion for children, or for any of us, to cleanse from our systems.
 To be good at helping our children with their fears, we parents have to learn to do our own emotional work.
 We have been worn down over time.
 We love our children, but the parenting job has been hard!
 We need to talk about and release the emotional tension has been building.
 Until we do, we’re as easily triggered as our child.
 I’ll say more about this in a moment.